canonical-web-and-design/practices/coding/javascript.md

 We use the [Jest](https://jestjs.io) unittest framework.

 #### General Testing Advice
-* Avoid setting up state (fixtures, mocks) in `beforeEach`.
-It should be clear from reading a test in isolation what state it is in.
-This pattern creates a number of issues:
+* Avoid using `beforeEach`.
+It should be clear from reading a test in isolation what state (e.g. fixtures, mocks) it is in.
+Using `beforeEach` creates a number of issues:
   * The developer must look in more than one place to understand the test.
   * As the test suite grows, developers may add fixtures to `beforeEach` that are only used by a subset of tests, and then the onnus is on the developer to understand whether that fixture is relevant for the test they are reading.
   * A developer may want a fixture in a *similar* state to one already defined in `beforeEach` and chooses to mutate it in their test, reducing clarity.